 - 8.1.
-To identify pupils with SEN, Steam Mills Primary school will: - 8.1.1.
+To identify pupils with SEND, Steam Mills Primary school will: - 8.1.1.
 Assess each pupil's current skills and levels of attainment on entry. - 8.1.2.
-Make regular assessments of all pupils to ensure that the intervention: - Ensures that the child's progress is similar to that of their peers starting from the same baseline. - Matches or betters the child's previous rate of progress. - Closes the attainment gap between the child and their peers. - Prevents the attainment gap growing wider. - 8.2.
+Make regular assessments of all pupils to ensure that: - The child's progress is similar to that of their peers starting from the same baseline. - The child's previous rate of progress is, at least, be maintained.
+However the aspiration that this can be improved is always at the forefront of the support given. - Aspires to close the attainment gap between the child and their peers. - Prevents the attainment gap growing wider. - 8.2.
 The school will provide extra support to pupils falling behind or making inadequate progress given their age and starting point. - 8.3.
-Assess whether a pupil has a significant learning difficulty where pupils continue to make inadequate progress, despite high-quality teaching targeted at their areas of weakness.
+Assess whether a pupil has a significant learning difficulty where pupils continue to make inadequate progress, despite Quality First Teaching targeted at their areas of weakness.